EnEmerson/aitp-github-workshop/README.md

 3. Congratulations, Git is now installed on your machine.

-**
-We will be using Git through the Bash console only, it is highly recommended to never use the GUI, as it severely limits the functionality of Git.
+**We will be using Git through the Bash console only, it is highly recommended to never use the GUI as it severely limits the functionality of Git.**
-**

 ---